top of page

 Embracing Montessori Education at Home

-Setting Up a Montessori-Friendly Space
+Setting Up a Montessori-Friendly Space for Your Child

-Before diving into activities, create a space that invites exploration and independence.
-Use child-sized furniture and low shelves to display materials neatly.
-Keep items accessible so children can choose what interests them without needing adult help.
-Natural materials like wood, cotton, and metal encourage sensory engagement and durability.
+Before diving into activities, it’s essential to create a space that invites exploration and independence.
+Start by using child-sized furniture and low shelves.
+This allows children to see and access materials easily.
+When items are within reach, children can choose what interests them without needing adult help.

 Practical Life Activities to Build Independence

-Buttoning and Zipping Frames: Dress-up boards with buttons, zippers, and snaps help children master dressing skills.
+• Buttoning and Zipping Frames: Dress-up boards with buttons, zippers, and snaps help children master dressing skills.

-Food Preparation: Involve children in washing vegetables, peeling fruit, or spreading butter on bread.
+• Food Preparation: Involve children in washing vegetables, peeling fruit, or spreading butter on bread.
 These tasks promote fine motor skills and healthy eating habits.

 Sensorial Activities to Explore the World